R. Kelly timeline: Shining star to convicted sex trafficker

 R. Kelly's musical accomplishments have been accompanied by a long history of allegations that he sexually abused women and children.
-Now the R&B singer faces a trial in his hometown of Chicago on charges of child pornography and obstruction of justice.
+Now the R&B singer faces a trial in his hometown of Chicago on charges accusing him of rigging his 2008 child pornography trial and of enticing minors for sex.

 The trial comes after he was sentenced in June in federal court in New York to three decades behind bars on sex trafficking charges.
 While Kelly, born Robert Sylvester Kelly, has vehemently denied the allegations, his accusers testified that he subjected them to perverse and sadistic whims when they were underage.